Why Need to Do Cloud Storage Migration?

-- Tick “Delete all source files after transfer is complete” if you want to clear transferred files in source drive after migration completes.
+- Tick “Delete all source files after transfer is complete” if you want to clear transferred files in source drive after migration completion.

-- You could enable "Email Notification" so you will know whether the task is complete or not.
+- You could enable "Email" so you will know whether the task is complete or not.

 - You could also filter files with certain file format during migration.

 - If you want to move files regularlly, you could also enable "Schedule" so MultCloud can run your task as planned.

 - If you have tens of terabytes of data that need to be moved and completed quickly, you could also upgrade your account to the premium account so MultCloud uses VIP servers to migrate your data.

 After migration, you can see the target files in target location through MultCloud.
 Or, you can sign in your cloud account and you will see whether there are the target files or not.